harmonydata/harmonydata.github.io/content/en/blog/kaggle.md

 The primary challenge of this competition is to develop an [AI tool](/psychology-ai-tool/) or method that can accurately extract questionnaire questions from documents, primarily PDFs.

-This competition offers a unique opportunity for participants to contribute to the field of natural language processing and document analysis while developing solutions that have real-world applications.
+This competition offers a unique opportunity for participants to contribute to the field of natural language processing and document analysis as well as [open source for social science](/open-source-for-social-science/) while developing solutions that have real-world applications.
 We encourage participants to think creatively, leverage available resources, and push the boundaries of current technologies.

 {{< grid columns="2" >}}
   {{< card heading="Try Kaggle" copy="Try your hand at our competition" url="https://www.kaggle.com/competitions/harmony-pdf-and-word-questionnaires-extract" >}}